 If you have been dealing with syphilis, it is vital that you already know the different stages of syphilis.

-The preliminary stage of syphilis is usually labeled as primary syphilis.
+- The preliminary stage of syphilis is usually labeled as primary syphilis.
 This transpires when somebody has sex with other people that are really infected with syphilis.
 The primary symptom comes up at any moment between 7 days and 3 months.
-It is in reality a small sore or lesion on the skin layers which got into contact with the syphilis bacteria.
-It can develop on the mouth area, genital regions, and anus.
+It is, in reality, a small sore or lesion on the skin layers which got into contact with the syphilis bacteria.
+It can develop in the mouth area, genital regions, and anus.

-The final stage of syphilis is called nuerosyphilis.
+- The final stage of syphilis is called neurosyphilis.
 People that have syphilis who did not succeed to get syphilis tested are more prone to arrive at this stage.
 They are also normally those people who are stricken with the human immunodeficiency virus or HIV.

 It is reasonably critical to undergo a syphilis test early on.
 Why wait for the infection to spread and cause much more complications when you can basically go to an STD center and get tested for syphilis to immediately commence treatment for syphilis?